News

 Equipment coming soon to Peaselburg Park

 An event at the then-named Peaselburg Little People’s Playground last year gave residents a chance to choose equipment for its renovation.
-COVINGTON, Ky. - The $80,000 rebuild of Peaselburg Park is set to begin – and when it’s finished, neighbors will see a facility designed for ...
+COVINGTON, Ky. - The $80,000 rebuild of Peaselburg Park is set to begin – and when it’s finished, neighbors will see a facility designed for use by a wider age group.
+“One of the coolest things happening to the park is that it’s ...

 Needed: Companies to anchor bike ‘staples’